t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

 ```

 By the looks of this heatmap, activations after attention scoring in the tenth
-layer of the model seem most sensitive to changes between clean and corrupted
+layer of the model seem particularly sensitive to changes between clean and
+corrupted tokens.
+Other layers also register this change and could therefore be
-tokens.
-Might this be the location where the model has learned something about
+worth investigating, but the tenth layer scores the highest.
+Might this be the
+location where the model has learned something about the difference between "."
-the difference between "." and "!"?
+and "!"?

 ### Steering the model